top of page

 East End/Valley Street Neighborhood Association Meeting

-We look forward to seeing you there!
-If you have something important to share with the neighborhood, please reach out to us at EastEndValleyStreet@gmail.com.
+If you have something important to share with the community, please contact us at EastEndValleyStreet@gmail.com.
 We'll do our best to accommodate your request and add you to the agenda.
-Your safety is important to us.
-While masks are optional, you're welcome to wear one if it makes you more comfortable.
-Your participation is crucial in building a strong community.
-Mark your calendars and make an effort to attend the meeting.
+Your safety is our priority.
+While masks are optional, you are welcome to wear one if it makes you more comfortable.
+Your participation is essential in building a strong community, so please mark your calendars

 If you have any questions or concerns, feel free to contact us at EastEndValleyStreet@gmail.com.